snakemode/depict-it/readme.md

 | Displaying scores                       | `show-scores`           | { kind: "instruction", type: "show-scores", playerScores: state.players }                |
 |                                         | `wait`                  | { kind: "instruction", type: "wait" }                                                    |

-Each of these messages will be sent through our `PubSubClient` class, that'll add some identifying information (the id of the player that sent each message) into the message body for us to filter by in our code.
+Each of these messages will be sent through the `PubSubClient` class, which will add some identifying information (the id of the player that sent each message) into the message body for us to filter by in the code.

 As our game runs, and sends these messages to each individual client, it can collect their responses and move the `game state` forwards.

 Luckily, there isn't very much logic in the game, it has to:

-- Ensure when a player sends a response to a request, it's placed on the correct `game stack` of items
+- Ensure that when a player sends a response to a request, it is placed on the correct `game stack` of items
 - Keep track of scores when players vote on items
 - Keep track of which stack each player is currently holding

-We need to make sure we write code for each of our game phases to send these `p2p messages` at the right time, and then build a web UI that responds to the last message received to add our gameplay experience.
+We need to write some code for each of the game phases to send these `p2p messages` at the right time, and then, build a web UI that responds to the last message received to add a gameplay experience.

-There's a pattern in software called a `State Machine` - a way to model a system that can exist in one of several known states, and we're going to build a `State Machine` to run our game logic.
+We're going to use a software pattern called a `State Machine` - a way to model a system that can exist in one of several known states, to run the game logic.

 ## The GameStateMachine

-Forgetting the web-UI for a moment, we need to write some code to capture the logic of our game.

-We're going to break the various phases of our game up into different `Handlers` - that represent both the logic of that portion of the game, and the logic that handles user input during that specific game phase.
+Next we'll write code to capture the logic of the game.
+We're going to break the phases of the game up into different `Handlers` - that represent both the logic of that portion of the game, and the logic that handles user input during that specific game phase.

-Our implementation is part `state-machine`, part `command-pattern-style handler`.
+Our implementation is a part [state machine](https://www.smashingmagazine.com/2018/01/rise-state-machines/), part [command pattern](https://www.dofactory.com/javascript/design-patterns/command) handler.

-Let's take a look at what our state machine code can look like - here's a "simple" two-step game definition, taken from one of our unit tests:
+Let's take a look at what state machine code **can** look like - here's a two-step game definition, taken from [one of our unit tests)[tests/js/game/GameStateMachine.test.js]:

 ```js
 const twoStepGame = () => ({